Best daily deals

 Purchasing a new smartwatch is about finding a suitable device for your needs.
 Consider the factors below when choosing the right fit.

 • Smartwatch features: If you’re hoping for an extension of your smartphone, a smartwatch with solid notification support and a large display is vital.
-The Apple Watch Series 9 has the best app support and tons of smart features.
+The Apple Watch Series 9 has the best app support and many smart features.
 For non-Apple users, the Samsung Galaxy Watch 6 is the best Wear OS smartwatch on the market.

-• Software: Finally, look, feel, comfort, and functionality are all top priorities but don’t forget to look for timely software updates.
+• Software: Finally, look, feel, comfort, and functionality are all top priorities, but don’t forget to look for timely software updates.
 Some brands are better than others at keeping devices fresh.

 The best smartwatches for women